 Abrasion resistance is desirable in bass fishing, particular when fishing weed beds and structures and throwing frogs and poppers around lily pads.
 A bass fishing line with poor abrasion resistance can break when pulling bass out of this kind of structure.
 While Berkley Trilene – our top pick here is good – for better abrasion resistance consider Maxima as an alternative.

 Best Fishing Line for Bass: Our Top Picks by Situation

 Best Bass Fishing Line to Use for Crankbaits?

 Best Line to Use for Topwater Lures for Bass?

 Monofilament or braid both work well here, especially with walk-the-dog style lures – the flexibility of mono and braid help with lure performance.
 And just like for crankbaits, if the topwater lure has small treble hooks, mono is a good choice.
 If you’re fishing a lure like a buzzbait, braid might be your best bet.

-Fluorocarbon is a good bet when using soft plastics where fish have a better chance to inspect your presentation and in clear waters your line could keep timid fish from biting.
-With fluorocarbon almost invisible under water, it’s the clear choice.
+Fluorocarbon is a good bet when using soft plastics such as worms for bass, where fish have a better chance to inspect your presentation, and in clear waters, your line could keep timid fish from biting.
+With fluorocarbon almost invisible underwater, it’s the clear choice.

-Braid is a good call on line type when you’ fishing lures like spinnerbaits.
-Spinnerbaits are a searching lure, and typically target the most aggressive fish at any given time.
-This means finesse and stretch are redundant, all you need is hooking power.
+Braid is a good call on fishing line type when you’re fishing lures such as spinnerbaits.
+Spinnerbaits are searching lures and typically target the most aggressive fish at any given time.
+This means finesse and stretch are redundant; all you need is hooking power.

 Fluorocarbon wins here.
-When jigging you want a line that’s going to be nearly invisible to fish, especially in presentations where they have time to notice small details.
+When jigging for bass, you want a line that’s going to be nearly invisible to fish, especially in presentations where they have time to notice small details.